mvolkmann/blog/src/astro.md

 ## Pages

 Pages are defined my files in the `src/pages` directory.

+Think of pages like oceans and components like islands in the islands architecture.
+Islands are where interactivity can reside.

-They can be described by Astro (`.astro`), Markdown (`.md`), or MDX (`.mdx`) files.
+Pages can be described by
+Astro (`.astro`), Markdown (`.md`), and MDX (`.mdx`) files.
-They cannot be described by components from frameworks like React and Svelte, but pages can render those kinds of components.
+Pages cannot be described by components from frameworks like React and Svelte because those are potential sources of interactivity.
+But pages can render those kinds of components.

 The URL path of a page is determined by its subdirectory path and file name.